Renewable Fuel Annual Standards

 EISA’s four renewable fuel standards are nested within each other.
 This means, the fuel with a higher GHG reduction threshold can be used to meet the standards for a lower GHG reduction threshold.
 For example, fuels or RINs for advanced biofuel (i.e., cellulosic, biodiesel or sugarcane ethanol) can be used to meet the total renewable fuel standards (i.e., corn ethanol).

-The two tables below provide the annual volume and percent standards that have been finalized for 2010 to 2013, and proposed for 2014-2017.
+The table below provides the annual volume standards that have been finalized for 2010 to 2018 (and the final biomass-based diesel volume for 2019), and proposed for 2019 (and the proposed biomass-based diesel volume for 2020).

 Learn more about RFS regulations and volume standards.